There are many academic and professional development programs and resources for all graduate students and postdoctoral fellows on the Homewood Campus.

-The Homewood Campus has a Career Center which has, among other things, a ‘Writing your CV’ workshop, an ‘Academic Job Search for Graduate Students’ workshop, workshops on career opportunities outside academia, individual consultation, and on-campus recruiting.
+The Homewood Campus has a Life Design Lab which has, among other things, a ‘Writing your CV’ workshop, an ‘Academic Job Search for Graduate Students’ workshop, workshops on career opportunities outside academia, individual consultation, and on-campus recruiting.

 JHMI Professional Development Office

 The East Baltimore Campus has a Professional Development Office with resources such as career panels and speakers, online ‘Tools for the Upwardly Mobile Scientist’ and guidelines for CVs, letters, networking, and interviewing, individual consultation, and ongoing visits by industry representatives such as McKinsey & Company, Merck, Novartis, and others.